-Singapore Airlines First Class Suites is another of the best First Class products in the world and is available on routes serviced by the Airbus A380.
+Singapore Airlines Suites Class is another of the best First Class products in the world.
+It’s available on routes serviced by the Airbus A380.
 There are two versions, with the newest one on some services to Sydney.

 On both products, you’ll enjoy excellent customer service, delicious food and a wide beverage selection, including Dom Pérignon and Krug.
 The lie-flat bed turn-down service is with Givenchy linens.

-Singapore Airlines has one of the best Business Class products in the world, especially on its modern Airbus A350 fleet, which is currently flying between Singapore and Melbourne/Brisbane, amongst other routes.
+Singapore Airlines has some of the best Business Class products in the world, especially on their 787-10, A380 and A350 aircraft.